pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ### list

-This folder contains all list configuration properties for any list of the app whereas the name of the property is the name of the list.
+This folder contains all list configuration properties for any list of the app, whereas the name of the property is the name of the list.
 For example:

 ```
 global/app/myApp/list/users